 Support Africa by increasing the role played by digital technologies and services in the EU development policy.

-Integrate digital considerations fully into the EU’s external development and support instruments.
+Integrate digital considerations fully into the EU’s external development policy and support instruments.
 For the Neighbourhood countries, this includes supporting legal approximation and establishing independent supervisory structures.

 Promote cooperation among regulatory authorities worldwide.